singhalyogesh/truecaller-sdk-v0.7/README.md

 <uses-sdk tools:overrideLibrary="com.truecaller.android.sdk"/>
 ```
 Using this would ensure that the sdk works normally for API level 16 & above, and would be disabled for API level < 16
+Please make sure that you put the necessary API level checks before accessing the SDK methods in case compiling for API level < 16

 2. Add the provided truesdk-0.7-releasePartner.aar file into your libs folder.
 Example path: /app/libs/
 3. Open the build.gradle of your application module and ensure that your lib folder can be used as a repository :